 Pull (do not cut) hair from the tail switch, not tail head.
+Pull hair in the opposite direction from which the hair is laying.
+This results in less breakage than pulling straight out from the tail.

 Make sure hair is free of fecal material and dirt.
-Roots must be clearly visible.
-Approximately 20 to 30 hair roots are needed.
+Save the hair roots (follicles), which contain the DNA.